 As an alternative to conventional loans, FHA-insured loans are targeted toward first-time home buyers.
 FHA loans require a minimum down payment of 3.5%, with easier credit qualifications and lower closing costs.

-The FHA Streamline Refinance program allows individuals and families with an FHA-insured loan to take advantage of lower rates with minimal paperwork.
+The FHA Streamline Refinance program allows individuals and families with an FHA-insured loan to take advantage of lower mortgage rates with minimal paperwork.
 Instead of going through a credit check and income verification process, the FHA accepts a perfect on-time payment history as evidence the homeowner can re-qualify for a loan.

 Homeowners with current FHA loans will find streamline refinancing is comparatively faster and easier than traditional refinance options.